rstacruz/philippine_senators/README.md

   - Address the senators, even if your letter is most likely going to be read by his/her staff.

-  - Address the senators by their full name (eg, *Sen. Vicence Sotto III*), not their popular name (eg, *Tito Sotto*).
+  - Address the senators by their full name (eg, *Sen. Vicente Sotto III*), not their popular name (eg, *Tito Sotto*).

 * When you call: